JetsonFRC/JetsonDemo/ParamChooser/README.md

 ## Instructions ##

-To use, run the OutlineViewer program on your dashboard laptop in the directory wpilib/tools/OutlineViewer.jar
+Under "network parameters" in main.cpp, enter the ip address of your driverstation computer.
+If you have not done so already, set a static ip address on your driverstation computer.

-Start a server at the IP address of your computer, and edit this program to send to the correct IP address (look under "network paramaters" in main.cpp).
+Run the OutlineViewer program on your dashboard laptop in the directory wpilib/tools/OutlineViewer.jar so you can access NetworkTables.

-Modify the values in the outline viewer to change camera and pipeline parameters, and view the affects of these changes with the gstreamer viewers on your laptop.
+After compiling and running this project, modify the values in the outline viewer to change camera and pipeline parameters, and view the affects of these changes with the gstreamer viewers on your laptop.